Silverhill

 Photo of Peoples Railroad car.

 The Peoples Railway motor car before the wooden body was finished, about September 1914.
+In the distance on the left, is a bay boat unloading its cargo at the wharf.

 Select to view larger size.